-Friday, March 29 is the deadline for all changes to course requests and to override a teacher’s recommendation.
+The deadline for all changes to course requests and to override a teacher’s recommendation is Friday, March 27.
 Students are committed to their selected courses for the next school year.
-Students who do not meet with their school counselor during the course selection window will have their courses chosen for them.
+Students who do not pre-register or meet with their school counselor during the course selection window will have their courses chosen for them.

 Master Schedule Development - April/May